gakaika/La-Pizza-App/README.md

   * Other functionality such as only allowing the user to select the number of toppings specified, allowing form submissions only when all relevent criteria inputted for a product, and updating cost with AJAX when product attributes changed.

 ## Features
-* Powerful adminstrator user interface to manage product collection and customizations, as well as track active orders and update their status on the SQLite database
+* Powerful administrator user interface to manage product collection and customizations, as well as track active orders and update their status on the SQLite database
 * Intuitive and easy to use interface for customers with easy viewing of products on menu, customizing products, saving items in carts and placing an order
 * Allows users to check the status of their orders once placed
 * Strong error management checks on both client and server side